kubenav/docs/docs/desktop/configuration.md

 The `--kubeconfig.sync` flag can be used to write context changes back to your Kubeconfig file, so the context is also changed in your terminal.

+!!! attention
-> **Attention:** kubenav is based on Electron and go-astilectron, which will be downloaded on the first start of the app.
+    kubenav is based on Electron and go-astilectron, which will be downloaded on the first start of the app.
 Therefore the first start of the app can take a bit longer with a slow internet connection.